spiegelin/pyfuscator/README.md

 We welcome contributions to improve the tool!
 If you have any ideas for new obfuscation techniques or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Thank you for using `obusfactor.py`—your simple solution for complex code obfuscation!
+Thank you for using `pyfuscator.py`, for any recommendations, open a pull request, I'll try tro review it shortly.